mateuszkochanek/algorithms-and-data-structures/README.md

 Exercises form Algorithms and Data Structures course on the University of Technology in Wrocław.
 READMEs in folders contain running instruction and my notes (still in polish, waiting to be translated).

 ### List 1
-I had to implement basic data structures.
+I implemented basic data structures.
 - FIFO Queue
 - One-way list
 - Two-way cyclic list